scicloj/tablecloth/docs/index.md

 ### Columns

-Column is a special `tech.ml.dataset`.
+Column is a special `tech.ml.dataset` structure.
 For our purposes we cat treat columns as typed and named sequence bound to particular dataset.

 Type of the data is inferred from a sequence during column creation.